I love working on home furniture and like giving tips to others.

 I remember we bought our 6-foot pine table when our first child was born.
 It seemed enormous to us!
 Two young people and a tiny baby, why did we buy so big?

 I looked into new tables.
 But with three active boys, I didn't want something so fine that I'd always be fretting about glass marks, spills, and scratches.
 I also didn't particularly want to drop a grand or two on a piece of furniture.

 But we found a solution for a beautiful new table that is so easy and inexpensive, it's just ridiculous!

-Make Your Existing Table Bigger With a 4' x 8' Board
+Make Your Current Table Bigger With a 4' x 8' Board

 Simply overlay your existing table with a larger board that has an attractive veneer on one face—this is birch.
-Stain and gloss the top to match the existing legs (or stain and gloss the legs too like we did).
+Stain and gloss the top to match the existing legs (or stain and gloss the legs too as we did).